dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_developers/for_developers.md

 There were at 2 ways of checking whether or not a contract could claim rewards :

-1. A staticcall following EIP-165.
+1. A static call following EIP-165.
 This costs 3,698 every time Milkomeda DAO attempts to withdraw rewards on behalf of a particular account.
 The downsides are that it requires work on the smart contract implementer and, if they forget to add the `ableToWithdrawRewards` function, they can't add it later without upgrading their contract
 2. Maintaining a map of whether or not a particular contract has claimed rewards in the past so that once a contract claims rewards once, the DAO can no longer claim on their behalf.
 Other than censorship concerns, this would also cost 22,257 gas to initially add an entry into the map (higher initial cost for lower read cost)

 Due to both the censorship concerns and the higher initial cost, Milkomeda implemented the first option (1).